dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 </Tabs>

 ## Set up a dbt Cloud managed repository
-If you used Partner Connect, you can skip to [initializing your dbt project](#initialize-your-dbt-project-and-start-developing) as the Partner Connect provides you with a managed repository.
+If you used Partner Connect, you can skip to [initializing your dbt project](#initialize-your-dbt-project-and-start-developing) as Partner Connect provides you with a [managed repository](/docs/collaborate/git/managed-repository).
 Otherwise, you will need to create your repository connection.

 <Snippet path="tutorial-managed-repo" />